 Peabody Essex Museum, Salem

-A collection of Japanese cloisonné enamels drawn from the pre-eminent holdings of the scholar Frederic T. Schneider have been donated to the Peabody Essex Museum in Massachusetts.
+A collection of Japanese cloisonné enamels drawn from the pre-eminent holdings of the scholar Fredric T. Schneider have been donated to the Peabody Essex Museum in Massachusetts.
 The collection of some 900 works includes vases, bowls and plaques, demonstrating the versatility of the enamelling technique across more than four centuries.
 Highlights include Ota Jinnoeimon’s enamelled box (c.
 1880–1910) which depicts a scene from the 11th-century Japanese text The Tale of Genji by Muraskai Shikibu.

 Nasher Sculpture Park, Dallas, Texas